transcending1/Review/admin/subpage/modules/module_doc/K-Means Clustering.md

 ### 5.max_iter
-+ Description

-Maximum number of iterations of the k-means algorithm for a single run.
+'Maximum number of iterations of the k-means algorithm for a\n            single run.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |